ohmyzsh/ohmyzsh/README.md

 The default location is `~/.oh-my-zsh` (hidden in your home directory, you can access it with `cd ~/.oh-my-zsh`)

-If you'd like to change the install directory with the `ZSH` environment variable, either by running `export ZSH=/your/path` before installing, or by setting it before the end of the install pipeline like this:
+If you'd like to change the install directory with the `ZSH` environment variable, either run `export ZSH=/your/path` before installing, or set it before the end of the install pipeline like this:

 ```sh